Chart Color Schemes

 Longford - Loch Sport features high concentrations of lone person households, with a lower-than-average median household size

 Family households constitute 66.1% of all households, including 22.1% couples with children, 36.7% couples without children, and 6.3% single parent families.
 Non-family households comprise the remaining 33.9%, with lone person households at 31.3% and group households making up 2.6%.
-The median household size is 2.2 people, smaller than the Rest of Vic. average of 2.3.
+The median household size is 2.2 people, which is smaller than the Rest of Vic. average of 2.3.

 Frequently Asked Questions - Households